Introduction to Portfolio Planning

-Upon completion of this course students will be able to create and describe a holistic portfolio plan.
-In particular, students will be able to construct the logic necessary to link a plan's objectives to a company's context and strategic goals.
+Upon completion of this course, students will be able to create and describe a holistic portfolio plan.
+In particular, students will be able to construct the logic necessary to link a plan’s objectives to a company’s context and strategic goals.
 Students will become familiar with typical business planning concepts and how they contribute (or not) to the insight necessary for a compelling portfolio plan.
-Students will demonstrate these skills in a paper that provides portfolio recommendations to an assigned set of offerings.
+Students will demonstrate these skills in a paper that provides portfolio recommendations for an assigned set of offerings.

 Each week the class will review assigned readings.
 There will be one paper due at the end of the course applying the theories and principles covered.
 It is expected that all students will be physically and mentally present for each class.
 Grades will be based on active participation in class discussions (25%) and a final paper (75%)